mar-cald/multibayes/README.md

-The package offers two functions rooted in different but related principles: `pd.adjust()` addresses the decision-level multiplicity problem that arises when the Probability of Direction (*pd*) is used as a repeated decision rule, while `joint()` provides simultaneous credible intervals that are faithful to the joint posterior distribution, enabling inference about several parameters at once.
+The package offers two functions rooted in different but related principles: `pd.adjust()` addresses the decision-level multiplicity problem that arises when the Probability of Direction (*pd*) is used as a repeated decision rule, while `joint()` provides simultaneous credible intervals given a joint posterior distribution, enabling inference about several parameters at once.

 ## Installation